oracle-livelabs/adb/shared/adb-speaks-human/sqlfw/sqlfw.md

    ![Filtered SQL statements](images/filtered-sql-statements.png "Filtered SQL statements")

-## Task 5: Test the SQL Firewall policy
+## Task 5: Test the SQL Firewall Policy

 When you run the SQL statements in this task, use the **Run Statement** button in Database Actions because that is how you previously ran the queries when you created the SQL collection.
 If you use the **Run Script** button instead, SQL Firewall will block the results.